-- a.
-All disbursements should be made by estate checks drawn on the estate account.
-The trustee should review all supporting documentation and personally sign all checks.
-No signature stamp may be used.
-Checks may not be pre-signed by the trustee (i.e., checks may not be signed before the date, payee, and amount are written in).
-Checks must be made payable to a specific payee and not payable to "cash," "bearer," or "currency." - b.
-If an automated system in not used, estate checks must be pre-printed and pre-numbered by the bank.
-The "starter" checks should only be used when absolutely necessary and should be hand-numbered by the trustee upon receipt.
-Starter checks should be voided and maintained in the estate file upon receipt of bank-numbered checks.
+- a.& All disbursements should be made by estate checks drawn on the estate account (with the exception of items below discussed at Handbook Chapter 9.D.8.c and 8.f) and be fully supported by appropriate documentation (e.g., invoice, fee application, court order). - (1)& The trustee should review all supporting documentation and personally sign all checks.
+No signature stamp may be used. - (2)& Checks may not be pre-signed by the trustee before the date, payee, and amount are written in. - (3)& Checks must be made payable to a specific payee and not payable to "cash," "bearer," or "currency. - (4)& The supporting documentation should indicate the trustee's review and approval, which may be recorded electronically or by hand. - (5)& The supporting documentation must be kept in the estate file.
+Court orders for disbursements (when required) do not need to be kept in the estate file if available electronically from the court.
+But if the amount on the invoice or fee application differs from the amount approved in the court order, an explanation of the difference must appear on the supporting documentation.
+If there is no supporting documentation other than the court order electronically available from the court, a copy of the check may serve as supporting documentation.
+The supporting documentation should contain the related docket entry number or date, when applicable. - b.& "Starter" checks (the initial check book provided by some banks for new accounts) should only be used when absolutely necessary and should be hand-numbered by the trustee upon receipt.
+Starter checks should be voided and maintained in the estate file upon receipt of bank-numbered checks or checks that are printed from the trustee's case management system.